Jcdelega/Callbacks_And_JSON/README.md

 # Callbacks and JSON

-This SPA executes and demonstrates the usage of asynchronicity and event loop.
+This SPA executes and demonstrates the usage of callbacks functions and the management of JSON files.

 ## Commits Hashes